buehlmaier/FINA4350-student-blog-2022-01/content/group-NLPQuartet-sentiment-analysis.md

 Category: Progress Report
 ---

-By Group "NLPQuartet", written by Chiu Chun Ho Horace
+By Group "NLPQuartet," written by Chiu Chun Ho Horace

 This blog covers our sentiment analysis process.
 The main goal of sentiment analysis is to automatically determine whether a text leaves a positive, negative, or neutral impression.
 At first, we wanted to train a sentiment analysis model by ourselves.
 However, we had only limited numbers of data, especially for news, so, it was not very feasible to train a model.
 Therefore, we finally decided to use the following pretrained models: TextBlob, NLTK Vader, Afinn, Flair and FinBERT.